jguerena15/GeniusTest/README.md

 5. Run the project.

 It can't always find the artist-id of the artist you're searching for (for ex. with Thursday).

-It's pretty damn slow.
+It's pretty damn slow (the Bieber one took like 5 minutes for ~500 songs).
 I threw this together so it's not organized or optimized or anything like that but it's a proof of concept.

+I have some examples of artists I ran through in here too.